bengbeng2121/SimpleTipCalculator/README.md

 ## Notes

-- I want to hide the right triangle of React Native picker.
+- I don't know how to hide the right triangle of React Native picker.
+- With AsyncStore, sometimes the "state" will be updated late and the "render()" will use old state.

 ## License